How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 • Informal communications

-You can use any or all of these to make the best of what you have got.
+You can use any or all of these to make the best of what you have.
 Remember that getting blog topics was our goal here.
-When you have got the information, go through each of their statement and make sure you have got the industry pain points or bits from their experience that can help you devise a topic cluster.
+When you have the information, go through each of their statements and ensure you have the industry pain points or bits from their experience that can help you devise a topic cluster.

-You can then run these topics against your normal blog keyword research and find suitable keywords to optimize your blog.
+You can then run these topics against your regular blog keyword research and find suitable keywords to optimize your blog.

-Industry trends can help you find trending blog topics that may be relevant to your company and your user.
+Industry trends can help you find trending blog topics relevant to your company and users.

-As an agency, you might find it difficult to know the trends for a client in a new industry.
-Instead of going too much into it, I am going to mention some sources and approaches with which you can find trends within your target industry.
+As an agency, you might find it difficult to determine the trends for a client in a new industry.
+Instead of going into it too much, I will mention some sources and approaches to finding trends within your target industry.

 • Tracking influencers & thought leaders of your industry